semrush/intergalactic/website/docs/components/input-number/input-number.md

 @## Interaction

-When you hover near such input the stepper buttons (steppers, spinbox interface) shall appear.
+When you focus such input the stepper buttons (steppers, spinbox interface) shall appear.
 These buttons can be used to change the value up or down.

 The click zone for steppers is slightly larger than their size.